microsoft/fast/packages/fast-components-react-msft/src/breadcrumb/README.md

 ## Style

-Set the optional `separator` prop to customize the ReactNode that will be rendered between navigation elements.
+Set the optional `separator` prop to customize what is rendered between navigation elements.

 ## Implementing

-Will accept any children, but is built to work with [`<a>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a) elements.
+Accepts any children, but built to work with [`<a>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a) elements.